divyanshjayswal/Snake-Game-Program/README.md

 ⌨️ Controls- Arrow Keys – Move the snake (Up, Down, Left, Right)

 🧑‍💻 AuthorDivyansh
-Made with ❤️ in Jav
+Made with ❤️ in Java